mcfrann/oracle/README.md

 ## Table of Contents

 - Overview
+- Project Goals
 - Technical Requirements
 - Technologies and Tools
-- Project Goals
 - Site Examples
 - Install and Setup
 - Attributions

 ## Overview

 Do you struggle with some of life's deepest questions?
 Ask Oracle.
 Oracle is a simple application that interacts with GPT-3, an AI model crafted by [OpenAI](https://openai.com/api/).
-By entering your burning questions, you interact with a formatted simulation of a wise Oracle.
-Responses from Oracle hint at inspiration and mystery with just a touch of existentialism.
+By entering your burning questions, you are conversing with a simulation of a wise Oracle.
+Responses from Oracle hint at inspirational and mysterious, with just a touch of existentialism.

+## Project Goals

+The goal of this project was to showcase my front-end development skills and highlight my love of design for Shopify's Front End Developer Intern Challenge.

 ## Technical Requirements

 - [x] Simple-to-use interface
 - [x] A form for entering text prompts
 - [x] Submitting the form sends the prompt to the OpenAI API
-- [x] Results are displayed in a list, sorted from newest to oldest.
-Each result should include the original prompt and a response from the API.
+- [x] Results displayed in a list, sorted from newest to oldest
+- [x] Each result includes the original prompt and a response from the API
 - [x] The HTML that ends up being served client-side should be accessible and semantic

 ##### Extras:

 - [x] Nicer design
-- [x] Make the app more specific to a single purpose.
+- [x] Make the app more specific to a single purpose

 ## Technologies and Tools